CurveDocs/curve-docs/docs/crvUSD/pegkeepers/overview.md

 ## **Mitigating Spam Attacks with Oracle Price Verification**

-To address the spam attack issue in the first version of PegKeepers, an innovative solution involving the `price_oracle` and `get_p` function from stableswap pools was implemented.
+To address the spam attack issue in the first version of PegKeepers, an innovative solution involving the `price_oracle` and `get_p` function from Stableswap pools was implemented.
 This approach allows the system to verify if the current AMM market prices significantly deviate from the pool's oracle's EMA price, thereby ensuring actions to stabilize the peg are only taken when the price is within an accepted deviation.

 *The solution utilizes two prices from the pools:*